Skip to content

 This is a Cajun inspired dish with an Alabama twist.
-The traditional recipe for Red Beans and Rice used andouille sausage, a Cajun ingredient.
+The traditional recipe for Red Beans and Rice uses andouille sausage, a Cajun ingredient.
 I opted for Conecuh Sausage, an Alabama ingredient.
 Based out of Evergreen, AL, Conecuh Sausage is the best commercial smoked sausage I’ve ever tasted.
+Alabama-style Red Beans and Rice is one of my husband’s favorite dishes.

 Small red beans, historically used in the recipe, either fell out of favor or became hard to find.
 Kidney beans are used most now.
 I was thrilled to find a package of small red beans at my grocery store.
 REAL red beans.
 They’re smaller than kidney beans and taste more like pinto beans than kidney beans.
 I was happy to have an authentic ingredient.